 Most pest control businesses need: general liability (often bundled into a business owners policy), workers' compensation once you have any employees, professional liability (E&O) if you provide advice or deliverables.
 The specific mix depends on your operations, employee count, and any contractual requirements from clients or vendors.

-How long does it take to get insurance for my business?
+How long does it take pest control businesses to get insurance quotes?

-Should I buy direct or go through an agent?
+Should pest control businesses buy insurance direct or through an agent?

 Do pest control businesses need pollution liability?